jguinaud/x-platform-example/README.md

 # Being Safe with Bundler

 While this step is not strictly required, we recommend that you use the bundler tool to manage Ruby gem dependencies.
+Bundler will ensure that you're always running an explicitly defined set of Ruby gem versions.

 Check that you have bundler installed by running `bundle version`.

 If bundler is not installed run `gem install bundler` to install it.

+Now run

+    `bundle install`

 # Running the tests
 Plug in an Android phone (or for the patient, start an Android emulator).